-Today we announced our brand new Salesforce migration service offering.
+Today we announced our brand new Salesforce Integration service offering.
 Data migration is something no one wants to do and even fewer want to talk about.
 In fact, as we’ve introduced this service the most common first question has been, “Why would you want to get into that?”.

 The answer is pretty simple – it’s a dirty job, but somebody’s got to do it.